join-monster/join-monster/README.md

 - [ ] Port to other JavaScript implementations of GraphQL
 - [ ] Add other SQL dialects (Microsoft SQL server, for example, uses `CROSS APPLY` instead of `LATERAL`)
 - [ ] Much better error messages in cases of mistakes (like missing sql properties)
-- [ ] Figure out a way to handle Interface and Union types

 ## NON-GOALS